This article has links to products and services we recommend, which we may make a commission from.

-There are typically two types of Balkan cheese, white and yellow cheese.
+There are typically two types of Balkan cheeses, white and yellow.

-Some of the most traditional white cheeses resemble Feta cheese made with cow, goat or sheep milk.
-It is sometimes referred to as Sirene cheese, especially in Bulgaria.
+Some of the most traditional white cheeses resemble Feta cheese made with cow, goat, or sheep milk.
+It is commonly referred to as Sirene cheese, in Bulgaria.

-White goat cheese known as Kozji sir is one we particularly enjoyed and recommend for its mild and soft taste.
+White goat cheese, known as Kozi sir, is one we particularly enjoyed and recommend for its mild and soft taste.

 It is best to always taste the cheese you’re looking to buy as the degree of saltiness can vary greatly.

-If you are curious about Balkan cheese, consider visiting the Balkan cheese festival held in Serbia every November.
+If you are curious about cheese in the Balkans, consider visiting the Balkan cheese festival held in Serbia every November.

 Best Balkan Breakfast Food

-While traveling through the Balkan region, you’ll see many different shapes of burek.
-Most are coil shaped and you’ll also see triangular and skinny cigar-shaped phyllo pastries.
+While traveling around the Balkans, you’ll see many different shapes of burek.
+Most are coil-shaped, but you’ll also see triangular and skinny cigar-shaped phyllo pastries.

-While eaten at any time of the day, burek is typically eaten for breakfast accompanied with a side of plain yogurt.
+While enjoyed at any time of the day, burek is typically eaten for breakfast accompanied by a side of plain yogurt.

 While in Skopje, North Macedonia, we had the pleasure of discovering one of the most unusual versions of burek.